hanggrian/IIT-ITM510/assignments/quiz3.md

 >
 > 1. The superclass constructor always executes before the subclass constructor

-**A**.
-The superclass constructor always executes before the subclass constructor.
+**A.** The superclass constructor always executes before the subclass constructor.

 ## Problem 2